vanya-koleva/SoftUni-Courses/postgresql/07_data_programmability_and_transactions/README.md

 -   Unlike functions, procedures in PostgreSQL are primarily used to **manipulate data**.
 Another difference is that they do not use RETURN to return values, but they can pass data using OUT parameters if needed.

 -   It is best practice for procedures to **communicate their status** (OUT parameters, RAISE NOTICE) to confirm whether they completed successfully.
 -   The message from RAISE NOTICE goes in Output, not Result tab.
+In Messages tab in PGAdmin.

 -   `IN` - Input parameters.
 These are passed to the procedure when it is called.
 -   `OUT` - Output parameters, which are returned to the caller after execution.